-The King introduced democracy, then abdicated
+The King introduced democracy, then abdicated – Bhutan Travel Trivia

 Not for you, Marlboro Man

-You will serve up to 5 years in jail for selling tobacco anywhere the Dragon Kingdom, the minimum sentence equates to three months’ salary.
+You will serve up to 5 years in jail for selling tobacco anywhere the Dragon Kingdom.
+The minimum sentence equates to three months’ salary.
 You can bring small amounts into the country strictly for personal consumption, though.

 The depiction of puffing in film and television is also banned, which basically means death for Die Hard.

 Colonialism?
-Thanks, but thanks no.
+Thanks, but no thanks.

 Bhutan was never conquered or colonised.
 Partially due to its inaccessible terrain, but also largely due to its ruling Kings’ and gurus’ negotiating skills, the country stayed independent, even though it did at times sign over its foreign relations to the British Empire, then later to India, to this day.

 How to double a population in a wink